 Smoking is prohibited on property owned by the Issaquah Highlands Community Association which may include parks, common area, open space, and undeveloped property.
 “Smoke” or “Smoking” means the carrying or smoking of any kind of lighted or electronic pipe, cigar, cigarette, nicotine, marijuana, or any other lighted or electronic smoking equipment.

-For properties adjacent to a Storm Retention Pond, no big leaf maple, cottonwood, alder or willow trees shall be allowed on the lot.
+For properties adjacent to a Storm Retention Pond, no big leaf maple, cottonwood, alder or willow trees or other invasive species shall be allowed on the lot.
 Trespassing and dumping are not permitted at Storm Retention Ponds.

 Subdivision of a Unit into two or more Units, or changing the boundary lines of any Unit after a subdivision plat has been approved and filed in the Public Records is prohibited; except Declarant shall be permitted to subdivide, combine, replat, or adjust boundaries for Units which it owns.
 Further, with the consent of the Reviewer (in accordance with Article IV of the Declaration), the appropriate jurisdiction, and any owner of other affected property, which each of the foregoing may withhold in its sole discretion, an Owner may change a boundary line to correct an error in the setting of such boundary line or to revise the boundary line in accordance with improvements constructed in an inappropriate location.

 A Unit may not be used for operation of a timesharing, fractionsharing, or similar program, such as short-term leases less than six (6) months.
 The restriction in this paragraph includes, but is not limited to, online services such as Airbnb, VRBO and other short-term rental agreements.